-Joel Waweru Mwangi was bom on 4th October, 1959 at Gakira Village in Kangema Division, Murang’a.
+Joel Waweru Mwangi was born on 4th October 1959 at Gakira Village in Kangema Division, Murang’ a.
 He is the 7th child and last born son of the late Bernard Mwangi and the late Ruth Wambui.
 He grew up as a friendly and

 helpful child, assisting his parents in herding cattle at his father’s farm.

-Joel together with his siblings, were brought up in a Christian environment from a tender age, their parents being Christians and active members of the East African Revival fellowship (Tukutendereza).
+Joel together with his siblings was brought up in a Christian environment from a tender age, their parents being Christians and active members of the East African Revival fellowship (Tukutendereza).
 During his early life, young Joel referred to himself as a child of God (kana kaNgai).

 Education in Mwangi’s family was a matter of priority and that is what saw him attend the nearby Muguru Primary School in 1966 1974.
 He was a hard-working boy who exuded calmness and joy.
 He sat for his certificate of Primary Examination and qualified to proceed to Kangema High School from 1975 1978 where he did his ’O’ levels examinations.
 It was during this period that Joel accepted Jesus Christ as his Lord and personal Saviour on 3rd July He felt an intensely growing need to share with others around him the positive change he was experiencing by having a relationship with Christ.

-One year later, Joel heeding to God’s call to mainstream ministry, joined the Church Army College (currently Carlile College) between 1980 and 1981 and obtained a Certificate which qualified him to be a Church Army Evangelist based at the St. James &All Martyrs Cathedral, Murang’a.
-He expounded his
+One year later, Joel heeding to God’s call to mainstream ministry, joined the Church Army College (currently Carlile College) between 1980 and 1981 and obtained a Certificate which qualified him to be a Church Army Evangelist based at the St. James &All Martyrs Cathedral, Murang’ a.
+He expounded his training